-- Wear a mask around other people Avoid close contact with people who are sick.
-Avoid touching your eyes, nose and mouth. - Stay home when you are sick.
-Cover your cough or sneeze with a tissue, then throw the tissue in the trash and perform - hand hygiene immediately.
-Clean and disinfect frequently touched objects and surfaces using a regular household - eleaning spray or wipe.Wash your hands often with soap and water for at least 20 seconds, especially after going the mass of the start with soap and where to a react of a cost of second y area going to the bathroom, before earling, and after blowing your nose, coughing or meeting.
+- Wear a mask around other people

+Avoid close contact with people who are sick.

+Avoid touching your eyes, nose and mouth.

+- Stay home when you are sick.
+Cover your cough or sneeze with a tissue, then throw the tissue in the trash and perform hand hygiene immediately.

+Clean and disinfect frequently touched objects and surfaces using a regular household - cleaning spray or wipe.

+Wash your hands often with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing or sneezing.
 If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.